 What is OPOR?

-What is a Clinical Information System?
+What is the OPOR Clinical Information System?

 Clinical standards are benchmarks, measures or quality statements.
 They are created based on evidence-informed best practice guidelines to provide safe, high quality care.